-US authorities arrest suspect in 2021 Capitol Hill pipe bombs
+US authorities arrest Brian Cole as suspect in 2021 Capitol Hill pipe bombs

 “We do not forget, we do not give up, and we do not relent.
 Though it had been nearly five years, our team continued to churn through massive amounts of data and tips that we used to identify this suspect,” Cox said.

-Officials under Presidential Donald Trump also touted the arrest as a victory for the current Republican administration — and a sign of the incompetence under Trump’s predecessor, Democrat Joe Biden.
+Officials under President Donald Trump also touted the arrest as a victory for the current Republican administration — and a sign of the incompetence under Trump’s predecessor, Democrat Joe Biden.

 “We did not discover any new information,” FBI Director Kash Patel said on Thursday.